 Finding out what is 'intuitive'

-14 participants were asked to perform several basic 3D modeling operations (e.g. zoom/pan the view) with Oculus Quest controllers.
+14 participants were asked to perform several basic 3D modeling operations (e.g. zoom/pan the view, extrude a circle into a cylinder, resize/move an object, etc.) with Oculus Quest controllers.

 Half of the participants completed the task sitting, the other half standing.
 We observed what gestures and buttons they used and identify the controller mapping scheme accordingly.

 The observed gestures were compiled into a controller mapping scheme shown on the right.

 Among the gestures we found, participants had two different ideas for the gestures for manipulating the view (zooming/rotating).
 One common gesture we found was the two-hand movement, and the other was using the joystick.
 We decided to provide both options to the users.

 There were no outstanding differences between the gestures used in the sitting and standing groups.

 The next part to design and test in detail was the main menu.
 We brainstormed and tested different concepts to come up with the menu designed used in the application.